YassenA/hash-map/README.md

 # hash-map
-An implementation of a Hash map in C++
+An implementation of a hash map in C++